logaretm/vee-validate/docs/content/api/use-form.md

 </code-title>

-A computed property that contains the current form values, it will only contain the active (non-disabled) fields.
+A computed property that contains the current form values

 ```js
 const { values } = useForm();